 - An informal project proposal: An introduction to the topic and theoretical background, including the significance of your proposed research to the field, and potential model organism(s); Research question and hypotheses being tested; what question are you trying to ask, methods you will use, and the predicted outcomes.

-- Once you have confirmed a supervisor and a project idea, apply to BMSC for a 3- week Directed Studies course.
-We accept applications for Directed Studies any time, however you must apply by the summer/fall application deadlines to be eligible for scholarships.
-If you have already applied for one summer course, and you wish to add Directed Studies to your summer program, you do not have to pay the application fee again.
+- Apply to BMSC for a 3- week Directed Studies course.
+You must apply by the summer application deadline (March 1) to be eligible for scholarships.
+If you have already applied for the Summer Core Program, or a Specialized summer course, and you wish to add Directed Studies to your summer program, you do not have to pay the application fee again.

 - A project outline;